History of the Toronto Blue Jays: 1989–1991: A new stadium, Cito Gaston takes charge, and two more AL East titles

 In 1989, the Blue Jays' new retractable roofed home, SkyDome, opened mid-season in June.
 It also marked the beginning of an extremely successful five-year period for the team.
 In May, management fired manager Jimy Williams and replaced him with Cito Gaston, the team's popular hitting instructor.
 The club had a 12–24 record at the time of the firing, but went 77–49 under Gaston to win the American League East title by two games.
 On May 28, 1989, the Blue Jays played their final game at Exhibition Stadium against the Chicago White Sox, who coincidentally were the Blue Jays' opponents in their first game in franchise history, at the same stadium, 12 years earlier; the Blue Jays won, 7–5, in 10 innings.
 After a brief week-long road trip, the first game at the new stadium took place on June 5 against the Milwaukee Brewers, which the Jays lost, 5–3.
 In the 1989 American League Championship Series, Rickey Henderson led the Oakland Athletics to a 4–1 series win.

 In 1990, the Blue Jays finished in second place, two games behind the Boston Red Sox.
 Dave Stieb pitched his only no-hitter, beating the Cleveland Indians 3–0 in front of a less than capacity crowd at Cleveland Municipal Stadium.
 This was also, As of 2023, the only no-hitter ever pitched by a Toronto Blue Jay pitcher.
 During the offseason, the Blue Jays made one of the two biggest trades in franchise history, sending all-star shortstop Tony Fernández and first baseman Fred McGriff to the San Diego Padres in exchange for outfielder Joe Carter and second baseman Roberto Alomar.
 The Blue Jays also obtained center fielder Devon White from the California Angels.
 These deals, particularly the trade with San Diego, were instrumental in the team's future success.

 Carter, Alomar and White were extremely effective additions, as the Blue Jays again won the division in 1991, as Carter drove in the division winning run.
 Once again, however, they fell short in the postseason, losing to the Minnesota Twins, who were on their way to their second World Series victory in five seasons, in the ALCS.
 In 1991, the Blue Jays became the first Major League club ever to draw over four million fans in one season.
-In early November 1991, Labatt announced that it had acquired the 45% ownership stake in the team held by Webster's estate for $67.5 million, giving it 90% of the club with CIBC owning the remaining 10%.
+In early November 1991, Labatt announced that it had acquired the 45% ownership stake in the team held by Webster's estate (who had died the previous year) for $67.5 million, giving it 90% of the club with CIBC owning the remaining 10%.